RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 Repeated runs show some noise to the timing, however the slowdown is consistently the same order of magnitude slower when split across multiple files.

-You might not even be reading 1000 different files, you could be reading the same file multiple times rather than reading it once and retaining it in memory during execution.
+You might not even be reading 1000 different files.
+You could be reading the same file multiple times, rather than reading it once and retaining it in memory during execution.
-The same performance overhead would apply.
+An even greater overhead would apply.

 ## Latency Overview